 The development of the breed was in the hands of the local farmers who highly prized the dogs' guarding ability.
-As the sheep and goats were often the sole source of livelihood for the farmer, only dogs who excelled in guarding were kept and bred from, this meant that the breed could be quite formidable and not to be taken lightly.
+As the sheep and goats were often the sole source of livelihood for the farmer, only the dogs who excelledin guarding were kept and bred from, this meant that the breed could be quite formidable and not to be taken lightly.

 As transportation in the mountain region was difficult, the breed was kept fairly pure by the use of only dogs that occurred locally.
-The breed has developed over hundreds of years and is still a good guard as well as a family pet.
-The Estrela had to be capable of dealing with a full grown wolf and so it developed into a strong powerful dog who is supple and agile, and should show no signs of being cumbersome and slow, the breed has a fair turn of speed.
+The breed has developed over hundreds of years and is still a good huard as well as a family pet even to this day.
+The Estrela had to be capable of dealing with a full grown wolf and so it developed into a strong and powerful dog who is supple and agile, and should show no signs of being cumbersome and slow, the breed has a fair turn of speed.

-They are also very capable of clambering over very rough terrain.
-In the times before the wolf was wiped out, the dogs often wore heavy metal spiked collars to protect them against attack.
+They are also very capable of clambering over very tough terrain.
+In the times before the wolf was wiped out, the dogs often wore heavy spiked collars to protect them against attacks.

-As a breed they are wonderful with children, I believe that an Estrela bitch would protect a baby with its life, which makes them the perfect guard or companion dog.
+As a breed they are wonderful with children, many believe that an Estrela bitch would protect a baby with its life, which makes them the perfect guard of companion dog.
 Estrelas love human contact but they are not a demanding breed and will adapt to your household quite happily and fit in with you.
-The guard instinct is strong and so the breed can be noisy - which as far as I am concerned is their only drawback - this is controllable, however.
+The guard instinct is strong and so the breed can be noisy.
+This may be considered a draw back, however can be managed/controlled.

-Training should start as soon as you get your new pup home, start as you mean to carry on and you will have a great relationship for many happy years.
-The average Lifespan is about 10 years which is good for one of the larger breeds, there have been dogs older than this.
-I hope this has given you an insight into this lovely breed, and in the future if you are looking for the perfect breed for you, I hope you bear the Estrela Mountain Dog in mind.
+Training should start as soon as you get your new puppy home, start as you mean to go on and you will have a great relationship for many happy years.
+The average lifespan is about 10 years and even up to 14 year ols which is a good one for the larger breeds.